Conservation areas in Sutton, London: The Sutton Garden Suburb Conservation Area

-Tennis courts and a clubhouse were in fact built at the centre of the Suburb, and the remnant of a post of one of the courts can be found on the land, but during the Second World War most of the land was put to use as a victory garden instead.
+Tennis courts and a clubhouse were in fact built at the centre of the Suburb, and the remnant of a post of one of the courts was located on the land, but during the Second World War most of the land was put to use as a victory garden instead.
 Local residents continued to use the land as allotments until they were evicted by the then landowner in 1997.
 The Sutton Garden Suburb Residents Association was formed soon after, principally to oppose residential development of the site.
-The land has since fallen into disuse and been taken over by local wildlife.
+The land became derelict before planning permission was granted in March 2023 for nine new houses to be built on the site, together with open space, a pond and allotment plots.
 The site is designated as Urban Green Space.

 The first houses to be built were at Oak Close, followed by Meadow Close, Hawthorne Close and Horseshoe Green.
 Between 1912 and 1914, 79 houses to Cavendish's plans and elevations had been started on site.
 Houses in Woodend were started in 1914, and in 1915 a further 55 houses were under construction in Greenhill and Aultone Way, with footings already set out.
 However, Sutton Garden Suburb Limited failed to obtain permission from the Local Government Board to borrow further money in the winter of 1914.
 The government also intervened and put a stop to all house building in 1915 following the outbreak of the First World War.
 After the war, financial difficulties meant that the remaining plots envisaged for development were sold off to local builders for as little as £2 per footing.
 This is visually evident in the different styles of housing in the area, with most of the semi-detached properties and bungalows being built on those plots waiting to be developed before the First World War.
 Cavendish Pearson was later employed by private individuals to design houses in the Suburb, and notably became involved in designing the nearby St Helier estate for London County Council.
-Cavendish Pearson is known to have lived at two houses he designed in the Suburb, 12 Woodend in 1914-15, and 20 Meadow Close from 1920-63.
+Cavendish Pearson is known to have lived at two houses he designed in the Suburb, 12 Woodend in 1914–15, and 20 Meadow Close from 1920–63.